jannuzzi-m/jannuzzi-m/README.md

 # Hello!

-### My name is Marcelino Jannuzzi and i am a computer science student.
+### My name is Marcelino Jannuzzi and i am a computer science student and developer.

 # What I do